vuo/vuo/node/vuo.text/descriptions/vuo.text.md

 These nodes are for working with text.

-These nodes use the UTF-8 encoding for the Unicode character set.
-This means that they can handle ASCII characters (such as the English/Latin alphabet) as well as other characters, such as accented characters and non-Latin alphabets.
+Almost all Vuo nodes use the UTF-8 encoding for the Unicode character set.
+This means that they can handle ASCII characters (such as the English/Latin alphabet) as well as others, such as accented characters, non-Latin alphabets, symbols, and emoji.
+Nodes with `ASCII` in the title use just the [ASCII character set](https://en.wikipedia.org/wiki/ASCII) (not full Unicode).

 You can enter multiple lines of text into a text input editor by using Option-Return to insert line breaks.